srghma/webpack-spago-loader/README.md

       // check source code to see what they do ...(require('webpack-spago-loader/rules')()),

-      // works with images files
+      // works with image files
       {
         test: /\.(png|jpg|gif)$/i,
         use: [